 Beginning at around 35 years of age, men should also be screened for high cholesterol.
 Your physician will typically recommend that you have your blood lipid profile assessed annually.
 Your primary care physician will ideally serve as a home base for your medical care, referring you to specialists as needed, and keeping your health records in one place for future reference.
 Men and boys should have a physical checkup at least once a year.

-If you have a chronic condition, such as hypertension or diabetes, you may wish to also have an internist.
-An internist is to an adult what a pediatrician is to a child; he or she is specifically trained to treat adult diseases.
+If you have a chronic condition, such as hypertension or diabetes, you may wish to see an internist.
+Also known as internal medicine specialists, internists are to adults as pediatricians are to children.
+Internists are specifically trained to treat adult diseases.

-An optometrist and an ophthalmologist both specialize in the treatment of eyes and problems affecting the eyes.
-If you just need to have your vision checked, you’ll most likely see an optometrist.
-If you have or develop a problem with your eyes or vision, you will see or be referred to an ophthalmologist.
+Optometrists and ophthalmologists specialize in the treatment of problems related to the eyes and vision.
+Optometrists are qualified to screen for a variety of health issues related to the eyes, including glaucoma, cataracts, and retinal diseases.
+Ophthalmologists are medical doctors qualified to perform a complete spectrum of eye-related services, including delicate eye surgery.
+If you just need to have your vision checked, you will most likely see an optometrist.
+If you develop a problem with your eyes that requires surgery, you may be referred to an ophthalmologist.

-Urologists specialize in the medicine of male and female urinary tracts, as well as the reproductive system for men.
-Men would see a urologist for conditions such as an enlarged prostate, kidney stones, or cancers of the urinary tract as well as infertility and sexual dysfunction problems.
+Urologists specialize in the treatment of the male and female urinary tract.
+They also specialize in the male reproductive system.
+Men see urologists for conditions such as an enlarged prostate, kidney stones, or cancers of the urinary tract.
+Other common concerns addressed by urologists include male infertility and sexual dysfunction problems.